Shivam20214082/7th-Sem/README.md

 ## **Overview**

 Welcome to my **7th Semester Academic Code Repository**, where I’ve compiled all the projects and assignments developed during this semester.
-The repository spans multiple subjects such as **Distributed Systems**, **Operating Systems**, **Computer Networks**, **Artificial Intelligence**, and **Project Work**.
+The repository spans multiple subjects such as **Distributed Systems**, **Artificial Intelligence**, and **Project Work**.
 The goal is to consolidate all academic work in one place, making it accessible for future reference, learning, and sharing.

 ---